St Kew: St Kew Highway railway station

 The station on the North Cornwall Railway opened on 1 June 1895, and had a passing loop and a single siding with headshunt that served a goods shed and loading dock.
 Both lines through the station had platforms although the down platform had no buildings and was only accessible via a foot crossing at the down end of the station.
 The station building itself, like the goods shed, was substantially constructed out of local stone, as was the locking room of the signal box.
 The passing loop was extended in 1939, but the up loop, sidings and signal box were taken out of use on 21 November 1965 as goods services had ceased on 7 September the previous year.
 Traffic was never very heavy and by the late 1930s was averaging five passengers per day, less than a third of that ten years earlier.
 The station was unmanned from 6 December 1965 and closed on 3 October 1966, although the building functioned for some time as a guest house but is now a private residence: it is partially visible from the A39.

 Cornish wrestling

 Tournaments for prizes have been held in a field by the St Kew Inn for centuries.

 At a famous match at St Kew in the 1820s, Abraham Bastard beat the much larger and more famous wrestler Polkinghorne.
-The fame he gained froim this fight helped him in later life when he became a preacher.
+The fame he gained from this fight helped him in later life when he became a preacher.

 Proctor Grose from St Kew was considered the strongest man in Cornwall and won many wrestling prizes in Devon and Cornwall in the early 1800s.